leonardoraele/private-field-inspect/README.md

 	1. A "Debugger listening on \<url>" warning will be printed in the console even if you are not running node with `--inspect`;
-	1. If you already happen to have a debugger session open when the `inspect` function is called, the runtime will pause inside of it as if there were a breakpoint there (just ignore it and continue the execution); and
+	1. If you already happen to have a debugger session open when the `inspect` function is called, the runtime might pause inside of it as if there were a breakpoint there (in this case, just ignore it and continue the execution); and
 	1. It doesn't work in the browser.
 		(use Chrome DevTools to debug private class fields in the browser)